streembit/streembit.github.io/roadmap.md

 Features

+* Hide completely the contact information from the distibuted ledger.
+Currently the contacts publish their access information (IP address, publick key) to the DHT.
+We will encrypt that info with the contacts' ECDH key.
+(This feature will require the contacts exchange their ECDH keys with each other via another media/channel)
 * Android and iPhone implementation of Streembit
 * Add built in STUN server implementation, so the seeds can provide the STUN functionality to the peers
 * Peer to peer group video and audio chats to support the communication of large groups, teams and university classes.